raspberrypilearning/noobs-install/backup.md

 ## Backing up by accessing the SD card on Linux

-If you are using a Linux machine, then you can copy the files directly from the SD card.
+If you are using a Linux machine, you can copy the files directly from the SD card.

 1. Shut down the Raspberry Pi, remove the micro SD card, and place it into an SD card adaptor.
-Then insert this into your machine.
+Insert this into your Linux machine.
 2. The screenshot below shows the SD card mounted on a machine running Ubuntu:

   ![SD](images/backup/SD1.png)